uludag/hspsdb-indexer/README.md

 has already achieved,
 "A modular tool to aggregate results from bioinformatics analyses across many samples into a single report", in a more dynamic way.
-We know we have a long way to go.
+We know we have a long way to go
 * We can also say HSPs-db project has some similarity to the [SeQC](https://github.com/JohnLonginotto/SeQC) project whic is maintained by the developer of the 'pybam' library which we use for indexing BAM files

 ### Notes
-* HSPs-db codebase is hosted both with github and bitbucket
+* HSPs-db codebase is hosted both with Bitbucket and Github
 * Project has a simple [home page](https://bitbucket.org/hspsdb/hspsdb-indexer/wiki/Home)

 ## License